iThorgrim/lua_aoe_loot/README.md

 ## 📝 Credits

-Generated with the help of ChatGPT.
+Readme generated with the help of ChatGPT.
 Contributors: [@iThorgrim](https://github.com/iThorgrim), YourNameHere.